 Using Fentanyl regularly, even for a relatively short-term period, can lead to addiction.
-A tell-tale sign of Fentanyl addiction is the opiate withdrawal syndrome that sets in once regular use is stopped or lessened.
+For example, a tell-tale sign of Fentanyl addiction is the opiate withdrawal syndrome that begins once regular use stops or decreases.
 The experience of Fentanyl withdrawal is not the same for all users.
-For some, it is mild.
-For others, it can be unbearable without medical help.
+For some, it is mild but for others it can be unbearable without medical help.
 The withdrawal syndrome associated with the use of opiates includes a wide spectrum of symptoms.

 - Abdominal pain

 - Rapid breathing

 More severe symptoms could develop in long-term users if they try to detox independently without medical supervision.
 These could include seizures, which can be fatal.
 Patients will experience the most intense and difficult physical symptoms during the initial phase of withdrawal.
 It’s during these first few days that patients are most vulnerable.
 Often, the intensity of the physical symptoms may be too much to handle.
 It’s often the case that patients return to use (relapse) during withdrawal if they’re not seeking support.
 Guidance during this process is imperative to eliminate risks such as respiratory problems, seizures, and even Fentanyl overdose.

 Fentanyl withdrawal symptoms aren’t limited to physical symptoms alone.
 There’s the possibility for severe psychological symptoms to occur as well.
 These often occur after the physical withdrawal process begins and tend to linger longer.
 They’re usually a result of the drug’s impact on the chemical makeup of the brain.
 The characteristics of Fentanyl and Fentanyl patch withdrawal symptoms can include depression, insomnia, and high anxiety levels.
 These symptoms can be debilitating, and if left untreated, the patient is more vulnerable to relapse.